samsonOdunola/saas-foodxcommerce-project/README.md

   - POST: Add permissions to a role.
   - PUT: Updates Permissions for a role

-Please refer to the source code for detailed information on how to use these endpoints.
+Please refer to the swagger documentation for detailed information on how to endpoints.

 ## Database Schema